CharlesMaponya/AutoProfile/README.md

-## Contributing to AutoProfile
+## Contributing to Data-Auto-Profiler

 We welcome contributions from the community!
-If you'd like to improve AutoProfile:
+If you'd like to improve Data-Auto-Profiler:

 1. Fork the repository
 2. Create a new branch for your feature